 Light Pink Pastel Pyrope, 78% Pyrope

 Pink: The Pastel Pyrope with the highest Pyrope content tested in our study is shown below (left).
-This small orangey pink gem from Bekily, Madagascar has a low refractive index of only 1.728, and is nearly 87% Pyrope based on our calculations, although any Geossular content would lower that percentage.
+This small orangey pink gem from Bekily, Madagascar has a low refractive index of only 1.728, and is nearly 87% Pyrope based on our calculations, although any Grossular content would lower that percentage.
 Typical red Standard Pyrope averages 68% Pyrope.
-This Pastel gem is colored primarily by iron and manganese.
-It shows no UV fluorescence from chromium.
+This Pastel gem may derive it's pink primarily by iron rather than chromium.
+Unlike most pink Pastel Pyropes, it shows no UV fluorescence from chromium.
+The orange color component is the result of manganese.

 The 1.31ct. light pink Pastel Pyrope trillion from Tanzania shown below (right) is one of the palest Pastel Pyropes we have encountered.
 It's light pink color is primarily due to chromium, and it shows red UV fluorescence.
 This gem is 78% Pyrope.
 Although lighter in color than the oval on the left, the trillion is more magnetic due to higher manganese content (Mn2+, Spessartine).
 The manganese contributes little if anything to color.
 Rutile needle inclusions are common in Pastel Pyropes.

-Most light pink Pastel Pyropes, such as the pink gem from Tanzania shown below, fluoresce pink or red under long wave UV light due to chromium.
+Most light pink Pastel Pyropes, such as the pink gem from Tanzania shown below, fluoresce pink or red under longwave UV light due to chromium.
 Chromium fluorescence in these Garnets is only possible due to the relatively low iron content.
-Magnetic susceptibility is in fluorescent Pastels is due primarily to manganese rather than iron.
+Magnetic susceptibility in fluorescent Pastels is due primarily to manganese rather than iron.

 Other Pyralspite Garnets we have found that fluoresce pink or red under UV light are some light pink Malaya Garnets from Tanzania, as well as some low-iron Color Change Garnets.
 All these fluorescent Garnets also glow pink under a Chelsea filter due to chromium content.
 The iron content in Pyralspite Garnets that fluoresce is very low, with most of the magnetic susceptibility coming from manganese, which does not quench chromium fluorescence.

 The gem pictured below has relatively low iron content, with a composition of approximately 84% Pyrope, 7% Almandine and 9% Spessartine.
 Almandine (iron) content may be even lower if Grossular content (up to 5%) is also present.
-The percentage of chromium in this gem, and in any Pyralspite Garnet, is difficult to assess with a magnetic susceptibility balance or a spectrometer due to the masking effect of iron and manganese.
+The percentage of chromium in this gem, and in any Pyralspite Garnet, is difficult to assess with a magnetic susceptibility balance or a spectrometer due as results for chromium overlap with iron and manganese.

 Pink Pastel Pyrope, (Tanzania), 6.43ct